-I'm the author of three novels, "Kidology," “Out of Office” and “Fire Horses," and one collection of shorter fiction, "Militant Factions."
+I'm the author of three novels, "Kidology," “Out of Office” and “Fire Horses," and one collection of short stories and creative non-fiction, "Militant Factions."
 I've also had around 20 short stories published in anthologies, magazines and elsewhere.

 I've had dozens of major features in the Sunday Times, Times, Guardian, Independent, Mail, Express, Telegraph, Observer, Spectator and many more.
 I've also appeared on TV and been a guest on BBC radio and lectured in creative writing and journalism.

 |Posted on May 7, 2017 at 7:30 PM|

 "If you'd asked me at 20 where I expected to be 30 years later, I'd probably have said deep-sea diving on Europa; my friends placed bets on Hendon Crematorium.
 Instead of either of these eventualities, however, I am here: a mile down the road from the old Archway squat, older, wider, with two books on the shelf, two kids on the verge of adolescence, one remaining friend I barely see, and piles..."

 Just had the first in what I'm hoping will be a regular blog published by The Independent.
 They are open to my writing a regular slot, so long as this first one does "well" - i.e., plenty of comments, likes or, if you aren't up to that, shares.
 I'd really appreciate any help.

 While I'm on, the blog mentions my two new books - both available now in paperback and Kindle.
 "Kidology: the pre-cretinous era" is a comedy, yours for just four quid on Kindle, and you can read samples at:

 Message ends.
 Enjoy your day.
 Right - back to the washing.

 |Posted on April 27, 2017 at 6:15 AM|